mmazemoon/feathernote/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication, Note & Notebook Creation (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
+I will implement user authentication in Rails.
 By the end of this phase, users will be able to create notes and notebooks using a simple text form in a Rails view.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.